 - OWNER-initially the person who created the file (ownership can be changed with the CHOWN statement).
-All BASIC Workstation files are created with an owner identifier of 18.
-BASIC/UX files default to the owner's user id. - GROUP-initially the "group" to which the file's/directory's "owner" belongs (but the group can be changed with the CHGRP statement).
-All BASIC Workstation files are created with a group identifier of 9.
-BASIC/UX files default to the user's group id. - OTHER-all other users who are not the owner and are not in the same group as the owner (known as "public" on the HP-UX system).
+All BASIC/WS local files are created with an owner identifier of 18.
+BASIC/UX files and BASIC/WS files on SRM/UX default to the owner's user id.
+See /etc/passwd (HP-UX) or /etc/srmdconf (SRM/UX) for listings of owner identifiers. - GROUP-initially the "group" to which the file's/directory's "owner" belongs (but the group can be changed with the CHGRP statement).
+All BASIC/WS files are created with a group identifier of 9.
+BASIC/UX files and BASIC/WS files on SRM/UX default to the user's group id.
+See /etc/group (HP-UX) or /etc/srmdconf (SRM/UX) for listings of group identifiers. - OTHER-all other users who are not the owner and are not in the same group as the owner (known as "public" on the HP-UX system).